 The Charlotte Zolotow Award

-Lemony Snicket Wins 2014 Charlotte Zolotow Award!
+Jeny Offill Wins 2015 Charlotte Zolotow Award for Sparky!
 Press Release

 The Charlotte Zolotow Award is given annually to the author of the best picture book text published in the United States in the preceding year.
 Established in 1998, the award is named to honor the work of Charlotte Zolotow, a distinguished children's book editor for 38 years with Harper Junior Books, and author of more than 70 picture books, including such classic works as Mr. Rabbit and the Lovely Present (Harper, 1962) and William's Doll (Harper, 1972).
 Ms. Zolotow attended the University of Wisconsin in Madison on a writing scholarship from 1933-36 where she studied with Professor Helen C. White.